ashioyajotham/data_centers_are_eating_the_world/docs/SETUP.md

 ### 6. Seed the Database

-Load sample data:
+Load initial data centers:

 ```bash
 cd backend
 npm run db:seed
 ```

-This will add ~6 sample data centers from Kenya.
+This will add 13 verified data centers from Kenya.

 ## Running the Application